 Where to eat & drink in Ngoc Ha

-Ngoc Ha is a local area, so the main food offerings are various street stalls.
-There is a great bia hoi (beer garden) on Huu Tiep Lake, as well as some local coffee shops and tea houses.
-Ngoc Ha has a few cafes and international restaurants—and surprisingly enough, plenty of options for vegetarians and vegans.
+Ngoc Ha is a local area, so the main food offerings are street stalls.
+There is a great bia hoi (beer garden) on Huu Tiep Lake, as well as a few local tea shops.
+Most of Hanoi’s best cafes are closer to the Old Town, but Ngoc Ha has a few trendy coffee houses of its own.

 Phở Bò Gốc Gạo | Located inside Ngoc Ha Market, this famous pho joint serves unadulterated, utterly delicious bowls of steaming hot pho ga (chicken pho) and pho bo (beef pho).
 The ideal breakfast food if you’re out and about early in Ngoc Ha.